-Ultimate Guide To Web Optimization (Tips & Best Practices)
+A Beginner’s Guide to Web Optimization (Tips & Best Practices)

 Choose a decent Web Host

-Your web hosting account has no direct relationship with the optimizations you are about to perform but we figured choosing the right web hosting account so important we decided to bring it to your attention first.
-Hosting account is the foundation of your website/blog where it’s security, accessibility (cPanel, FTP, SSH), server stability, prices and customer supports all play important roles.
+Your web hosting account has no direct relationship with the optimizations you are about to perform, but we figured choosing the right web hosting account was so important we decided to bring it to your attention first.
+A hosting account is the foundation of your website/blog where its security, accessibility (cPanel, FTP, SSH), server stability, prices, and customer supports all play important roles.
 You need to make sure you are in good hands.

 Host Assets Separately

 In short, contents travel from the server side to the client side (and vice versa) whenever an HTTP request is made.
 Compressing the content for sending greatly reduces the time needed to process each request.

 GZip is one of the best ways to do this and it various according to the type of servers you are using.
 For instance, Apache 1.3 uses mod_zip, Apache 2.x uses mod_deflate and here‘s how you do it in Nginx.
 Here are some really good articles to get you familiar with server-side compressions:

 Recommended reading: Avoid Redirects by Google Code gives you a good overview on the matter.
 The article also recommends some practical ways to minimize redirection to increase serving speed.

 According to Yahoo!
 Developer Network Blog, it takes about 20-120 milliseconds for DNS (Domain Name System) to resolve the IP address for a given hostname or domain name, and the browser cannot do anything until the process is properly completed.